-The proposed measure contains at least nine separate subjects wrapped up in the broad theme of "exemption from electric resource standards":
+The proposed measure contains at least ten separate subjects wrapped up in the broad theme of "exemption from electric resource standards":

-- 1. New authority for investor-owned utilities regarding Renewable Energy Standard ("RES"): The measure authorizes the board of directors or governing board of investor-owned utilities, upon passage of a resolution or motion, to hold a binding election seeking a permanent exemption from all or part of the RES. - 2.
-New authority for municipally owned utilities regarding RES: The measure authorizes the board of directors or governing board of municipally owned utilities, upon passage of a resolution or motion, to hold a binding election seeking a permanent exemption from all or part of the RES. - 3.
-New authority to cooperative electric associations regarding RES: The measure authorizes the board of directors or governing board of cooperative electric associations, upon passage of a resolution or motion, to hold a binding seeking a permanent exemption from all or part of the RES.
+- 1. New authority for investor-owned utilities regarding Renewable Energy Standard ("RES"): The measure authorizes the board of directors or governing board of investor-owned utilities, upon passage of a resolution or motion, to hold a binding election seeking a permanent exemption from all or part of the RES and associated standards for approval of additional generation or energy resources. - 2.
+New authority for municipally owned utilities regarding RES: The measure authorizes the board of directors or governing board of municipally owned utilities, upon passage of a resolution or motion, to hold a binding election seeking a permanent exemption from all or part of the RES and associated standards for approval of additional generation or energy resources. - 3.
+New authority to cooperative electric associations regarding RES: the measure authorizes the board of directors or governing board of cooperative electric associations, upon passage of a resolution or motion, to hold a binding election seeking a permanent exemption from all or part of the RES and associated standards for approval of additional generation or energy resources.

-- 4. New petition authority for investor-owned utilities: The measure requires an investor-owned utility to conduct an election to determine whether to permanently exempt the utility from all or part of the RES upon request by petition signed by five-percent of its customers. - 5.
-New petition authority for municipally owned utilities: The measure requires a municipally owned utility to conduct an election to determine whether to permanently exempt the utility from all or part of the RES upon request by petition signed by five-percent of its customers. - 6.
-New petition authority for cooperative electric associations: The measure requires a cooperative electric association to conduct an election to determine whether to permanently exempt the utility from all or part of the RES upon request by petition signed by five-percent of its members. - 7.
-Creates irreversible decision making regarding RES: The measure contains no mechanism for reversing the decision to permanently exempt the utility from all or part of the RES. - 8.
-Creates procedural requirements for petitions: The measure contains a section addressing procedural requirements for petitions, including imposing on investor-owned utilities, municipally owned utilities, and cooperative electric associations the obligation to review and approve the petition format and the validity of each petition signature. - 9.
+- 4. New restriction on Public Utilities Commission (PUC") authority and decision making: The measure diverges from its focus on internal electric utility decision-making regarding an exemption from the RES to impose explicit restrictions on the PUC regarding its decision-making in connection with a utility's acquisition of additional generation resources.
+This restriction will require the PUC to promulgate revisions to its rules regulating electric utilities. - 5.
+New petition authority for investor-owned utilities: The measure requires an investor-owned utility to conduct an election to determine whether to permanently exempt the utility from all or part of the RES and associated standards for approval of additional generation or energy resources upon request by petition signed by five-percent of its customers. - 6.
+New petition authority for municipally owned utilities: The measure requires a municipally owned utility to conduct an election to determine whether to permanently exempt the utility from all or part of the RES and associated standards for approval of additional generation or energy resources upon request by petition signed by five-percent of its customers. - 7.
+New petition authority for cooperative electric associations: The measure requires a cooperative electric association to conduct an election to determine whether to permanently exempt the utility from all or part of the RES and associated standards for approval of additional generation or energy resources upon request by petition signed by five-percent of its members.

+- 8. Creates irreversible decision-making regarding RES: The measure contains no mechanism for reversing the decision to permanently exempt the utility from all or part of the RES and associated standards for approval of additional generation or energy resources. - 9.
+Creates procedural requirements for petitions: The measure contains a section addressing procedural requirements for petitions, including imposing on investor-owned utilities, municipally owned utilities, and cooperative electric associations the obligation to review and approve the petition format and the validity of each petition signature. - 10.
 Creates procedural requirements for elections: The measure contains a section addressing procedural requirements for elections, including imposing on investor-owned utilities, municipally owned utilities, and cooperative electric associations the obligation to conduct the election and setting forth requirements pertaining to ballots.